-The MoMA Design Store is like a museum in which you can shop.
+The MoMA Design Store is like a museum where you can shop.
 The store is stocked with pieces that relate to the collection in some way or have a form or function that embody the very best design principles.
 There's an entire section for office furniture, another for dining and even sofa and chairs for your living room.
 A best seller for nearly 20 years is the sky umbrella, which will make you think of fine art and blue skies in the middle of a rainstorm.

 04 of 10

 The mission of this museum from the College of Physicians of Philadelphia is "to exemplify the unique and curious nature of the museum by providing its guests with an array of items both reflective and exclusive to their visit."

 Who doesn't want a plush of the Black Death microbe?
 A Cephalothoracopagus glow-in-the-dark t-shirt?
 Books on Military Surgery and Victorian post-mortem mourning photography?
 Marble skull coasters?
 Day of the dead corkscrews?Continue to 5 of 10 below.

 Heading to northwest Spain is a little far for a quick visit, but you can still shop the Guggenheim Bilbao's gift shop online, especially if you want to dress like a modernist.
 Buy a toy replica of a Le Mans racer fire-engine red, a Retro Automatic Mondaine watch and a hand-painted Marta Larrañaga silk scarf (no two are alike).